bot-alert/Void/README.md

 # Void
-This is an application developed for making a blog's.
+This is an application developed for (To decide)